maringa780/IBCsignature/README.md

 See option2 below.

 #### Installation
 -Download *'IBCsignatureGUI.exe'* and *'Data.tar.gz'* file (*'Data.tar.gz'* contains data files used in Zare *et al*).
-If you don't have a software to uncompress '.tar' and '.gz' files, download *'UnZipUnTAr.exe'*.
+If you don't have a software to uncompress '.tar' and '.gz' files, download *'unzip_untar.exe'*.
 -Install *'IBCsignatureGUI.exe'* file as you would any other windows executable file.
 During the installation process, there will be a one time request to install MATLAB Compiler if not found in your system (MATLAB Runtime Version 9.5 for APPs compiled in MATLAB R2018b).
-After succesfully installing *'IBCsignatureGUI.exe'*, if need be, install *'UnZipUnTar.exe'*.
+After succesfully installing *'IBCsignatureGUI.exe'*, if need be, install *'unzip_untar.exe'*.
 #### Analysis
 -Start the installed *'IBCsignatureGUI.exe'* software (the graphical user interface (GUI) is shown below.
 Note, the cyan *'Initiate G59 analysis & random forest'* button will be invisible and will only appear when data to be analyzed is selected using the knob).
--To uncompress *'Data.tar.gz'*, start *'UnZipUnTar.exe'* GUI, click *'Uncompress .tar.gz file'* and follow instructions.
+-To uncompress *'Data.tar.gz'*, start *'unzip_untar.exe'* GUI, click *'Uncompress .tar.gz file'* and follow instructions.
 -Click *'Data directory'* button and select uncompressed Data directory/folder.
 -Turn the knob to select data to analyze.
 Click *'Initiate G59 analysis & random forest'* button to initiate analysis.